Skip to content

 c

-Use sizeof(int) instead of hardcoding 4 — the size of int may differ across platforms, and sizeof is calculated at compile time with no runtime overhead.
+Use sizeof(int) instead of hardcoding 4—the size of int may vary across different platforms. sizeof is calculated at compile time and incurs no runtime overhead.

 c